-Manufacturer performs a vibration test on all centrifugal fans before shipping.
+The manufacturer performs a vibration test on all centrifugal fans before shipping.
 Three vibration readings are taken on each bearing in the horizontal, vertical, and axial directions.

-The maximum allowable vibration for model APM (belt and direct drive) and APH (belt drive) is 0.15 in/sec. peak velocity filter-in at the fan rpm per AMCA Standard 204.
+The maximum allowable vibration for models PLG is 0.15 in/sec. peak velocity filter-in at the fan rpm per AMCA Standard 204.